The word ‘Natya’ in the Two Telugus states today cannot be uttered without mentioning the name Nataraja Ramakrishna.

 The recreator of not one, but two dances, and with parents from both Telangana and modern Andhra Pradesh, Nataraja Ramakrishna’s story begins not in either of the two Telugu states, or even India, but Indonesia.

 Born on the island of Bali (the last Hindu outpost in the archipelago), the nrtta (rhthym) of Ramakrishna gaaru’s life was poetic even in this respect.
-He was a dance maestro whose birth took place in one of Bharatavarsha’s ancient daughter cultures, who absorbed our Samskruthi and even invited brahmanas to settle to spread the Dharma.
+He was a dance maestro whose birth took place in one of Bharatavarsha’s ancient daughter cultures, which absorbed our Samskruthi and even invited brahmanas to settle to spread the Dharma.
 How appropriate that a reviver of our culture hailed from an ancient absorber of our culture?

 He would go on to revive not only Perini but Andhra Natyam as well.
 Fittingly, his mother (Damayanti Devi) was from Nalgonda district in Telangana and his father (Ramamohan Rao) was from East Godavari in Andhra Pradesh—a Telugu unity story if there ever was one.
 Nevertheless, he spent most of his life in Telangana, and very much represents the new state’s contribution to our common heritage.